La Perla (clothing): Changes in ownership (2008-2018)

 In October 2008, La Perla was sold to JH Partners, a San Francisco-based private equity firm focused on investments in services companies and luxury brands.

-In June 2013, Italian entrepreneur Silvio Scaglia and Pacific Global Management purchased La Perla at an auction for €69 million ($90 million).
-Following the acquisition, the company was relaunched with a development strategy aimed at consolidating the identity of the brand.
+After being acquired by Italian entrepreneur Silvio Scaglia and Pacific Global Management at an auction in July 2013 for €69 million, it was relaunched with a development strategy aimed at consolidating the identity of the brand.

-In May 2014, the brand faced complaints following the use of mannequins depicting visible ribs and concave stomachs in its New York store.
-The mannequins were later removed.
-In June 2014, La Perla held the first menswear catwalk show at Pitti Uomo in Florence, presenting a loungewear and Beachwear collection.
+In May 2014, the brand faced complaints following the use of mannequins depicting visible ribs and concave stomachs in its New York store; the mannequins were later removed.
+In June, it held the first menswear catwalk show at Pitti Uomo in Florence, presenting a loungewear and Beachwear collection.

-In December 2017, the Chinese conglomerate Fosun International entered talks to acquire the company.
-In January 2018, the talks fell through following Fosun's intentions to move production to China.
-In February of 2018, the Sapinda Group of Lars Windhorst acquired the company.
-Following the acquisition, Windhorst announced Sapinda's pledge to maintain production at the company's existing plants in Italy and Portugal.
-Following the acquisition, the company was again relaunched with a new development strategy.
-In the same year, La Perla launched a made-to-measure collection at its flagship stores, incorporating made-to-order lingerie.

 In 2015, La Perla's first Atelier collection was shown during Couture Fashion Week in Paris; with this being the brand's first runway show there.
+In January 2018, a month of talks to be acquired by Fosun International ended in failure, as the Chinese company demonstrated its intention to transfer production to China.

+After his Sapinda Group acquired La Perla in February 2018, Lars Windhorst announced Sapinda's pledge to maintain production at the company's plants in Portugal and Italy.
+In addition to receiving a new development strategy when it was relaunched, La Perla launched a made-to-measure collection at its flagship stores that same year, incorporating made-to-order lingerie.